Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 @subsection upgrade_occt710_correction_of_TObj_Model Correction in TObj_Model class

 Methods *TObj_Model::SaveAs* and *TObj_Model::Load* receive *TCollection_ExtendedString* filename arguments instead of char*.
 This shows that the filename may be not-ASCII explicitly.
 Also it makes OCAF API related to this functionality more conform.

+@subsection upgrade_occt710_sorttools Removal of NCollection_QuickSort class

+Class *NCollection_QuickSort* has been removed.
+The code that used the tools provided by that class should be corrected manually.
+The recommended approach is to use sorting algorithms provided by STL.